-Learn how to make sure everyone can complete the forms on your website and learn how to properly use the label element in this tutorial by Clarissa Peterson, a Chicago-based designer who specializes in user experience and content strategy.
+Learn how to make sure everyone can complete the forms on your website and learn how to properly use the label element in this tutorial.

 Clarissa Peterson: Forms are often a cause of accessibility problems on websites.
 There are a few things you need to do to make sure that everyone is able to complete the forms on your site.
 In this tutorial, you’ll learn how to make a form easy to understand and easy to navigate through, as well as the proper use of the